mattupstate/what-if/README.md

 consists of set of tokens and a series of yes or no questions that affect each token by adding or subtracting a numerical value to them.
 What If... is also a coding exercise using Python, Django and MongoDB.
-The coding exercise consisted of building a CMS/Administration to add games, tokens, and questions.
+The coding exercise consisted of building a CMS/Administration area and a presentation UI for users to play the games.

 ## Python Dependencies